 The Company supports its staff to develop and enhance their professional knowledge and skills to cope with the evolving market environment and compliance level.
 In addition to on-the-job training, staff is encouraged to take external professional training to strengthen work-related expertise.
-During the reporting period, the staff of the Company has completed about 20 hours of training related to the Continuing Professional Development (CPD) requirements in order to discharge their duties professionally.
+During the year, the staff of the Company participated in more than 30 hours of training (in aggregate) related to the Continuing Professional Development (CPD) requirements in order to discharge their duties professionally.